simondlevy/MSPPG/README.md

 % msppg.py example.json

 which will create output/python, output/java/, output/cpp, and output/arduino.
-You can cd to one of the first three output directories and do
+If you're on a Unix system (Linux, Mac OS X), you can then cd to one of the first three output directories and do

 % make test

 to test the code.
+On Windows, the easiest way to test would be to modify the Python scripts to use 'COM3' or another port to access your flight controller.

 In output/python you can also run the msp-imudisplay.py program, which uses Tkinter and NumPy to visualize the Attitude messages coming from a flight controller (tested with AcroNaze running Baseflight).
 In output/java you can do

 % make jar